Unit: 11th Battalion

 Grave / Panel Ref.: Panel 120 to 124 and 162 to 162A and 163A

 Fred was born in Ruskington, Lincolnshire, in the September quarter 1896, the son of John Charles (Horseman on Farm) and Ruth (née Ward) Whitton.
-The 1901 Census (RG 13/3048) shows that Fred had an older brother, William, a younger brother, Arthur, and a younger sister, Sarah Elizabeth.
+The 1901 Census (RG 13/3048) shows that Fred had an older brother, William (born 19 April 1893), a younger brother, Arthur (b.
+16 December 1899), and a younger sister, Sarah Elizabeth (b.
+8 February 1891).
 The family was living at ‘Westcliff’, Ruskington.

 After being wounded he was sent to Belfast to recuperate and as at 27 November 1915, according to ‘The Lincolnshire Chronicle’, he was recuperating in Kingsholme.]

 Before the end of the War, however, Fred’s mother, Ruth, died, in April 1917.
-She was buried in Ruskington Cemetery, Old Plot, Section A, Grave 273.
-Father, John Charles, lived another 40 years and was 90 when he died on 16 June 1967.
-He was buried in Sleaford Cemetery.
+She was buried on the 7th in Ruskington Cemetery, Old Plot, Section A, Grave 273.

 Fred enlisted at Sleaford, Lincolnshire and unfortunately his Service Record has been lost.
 However, his Medal Index Card (MIC) shows that he was not in receipt of the 1914-15 Star medal, meaning he did not enter the War abroad until after the end of 1915.